Ganymede-Bio/website-docusaurus/docs/nodes/App/ELabNext_Write.md

     - Ganymede context variable, which stores flow run metadata

+### Returns
+`NodeReturn`
+  Object containing data to store in data lake and/or file storage

 ### Notes
 See [eLabNext API](https://www.elabjournal.com/docs/api/index) for more details on API usage.